-For example, since 1996, the runners in the weekly races have raised more than \$42,000 for the annual T-shirt/grant campaign.
+For example, since 1996 the runners in the weekly races have raised more than \$44,000 for the annual T-shirt/grant campaign.
 Starting in 1997 it has annually given a plaque to Union Savings Bank for its contribution to that effort.
-It presented a plaque to Marge De Marrais of Sharon, who occasionally runs in the races, for her contributions to the fund through the years.
+It presented a plaque in 2016 to Marge De Marrais of Sharon, who occasionally runs in the races, for her contributions to the fund through the years.
 A year earlier, a plaque was given to David McNamara of Southbury for raising money through a poster that he created on the series.

 Each year since 1996, the runners have purchased T-shirts that feature art work on the front of the shirt and the sponsors on the back.
-For the last 20 years, Dave Harvey, a former Bridgewater resident occasionally runs in the races, has designed the primary art work.
+For the last 21 years, Dave Harvey, a former Bridgewater resident occasionally runs in the races, has designed the primary art work.

 Since 2000, part of the money has also been used to provide grants to the cross country and track & field programs at the Nonnewaug-Woodbury, Shepaug Valley-Washington, Pomperaug-Southbury, New Milford, Oxford and Brookfield high schools.
 Those funds have been used to pay for such items as trails, reflective vests, training apparatus, transportation services, track equipment and timing devices.
-Collectively, the runners have contributed more than \$9,500 to those schools.
-In 2016, Shepaug Valley High School-Washington was awarded \$300 to purchase sweatshirts for its girls' cross country team and Nonnewaug High School-Woodbury received \$300 toward purchasing a sound system for its outdoor track & field meets.
+Collectively, the runners have contributed more than \$10,000 to those schools.
+In 2017, Pomperaug High School-Southbury was awarded \$400 to purchase medicine balls and New Milford High School received \$200 toward sending a cross country harrier to running camp.
+For more than 25 years the series devoted money from three races annually to the Roxbury Recreation Commissions park improvement fund.
+In most years the grand total was at least \$600.
+In 2017, the series began hosting a 6.2-mile run in August with proceeds from the entry fees benefitting the Roxbury Recreation Commission.